 Weight loss, the rate of weight loss, and patterns of weight loss tend to vary from person to person and can even vary within the same person when comparing to previous weight loss attempts.
-Many people experience rapid weight loss for quite a while, followed by periods of weight stability.
+Many people experience steady weight loss for quite a while, followed by periods of weight stability, and it may not be a true weight loss plateau.
 Just look at the 1 year data from our clinical trial—the average patient experienced 9 months of rapid weight loss and 3 months of weight stability (Hallberg 2018), while following the same nutritional approach for the entire year.
 Over time, most people who sustain a low carb or ketogenic diet find a new stable weight after a period of significant weight loss.

 Am I stuck in a weight loss plateau?